calderhaubrich/GEMX-1/README.md

 Also the debug job script will dump core files as well if needed on perlmutter.
 The core dump files can be read with ```gdb gemx <core_file>```.

-Note, bounds checks are disable by OpenACC.
+Note, bounds checks are disabled by OpenACC.
 A cpu run would be required.

 ### Running Locally